Guidomo10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script create an empty file
 This script adds execute permisssins in a file
-This script adds more permissions this script gives permissions to everybody to execute file
+This script adds more permissions
+This script gives permissions to everybody to execute file This script ammowed only others to have all permissions